 The key point is that in 2010, Jean also sold her property without Prof. Gosden’s knowledge.
 By the time of her death, there was only £5,000 left in her estate.

-The solicitors argue that they never acted for Prof. Gosden and at no stage purported to advise him.
-Further, they say that if his mother had breached her duties as a Trustee (by selling the Property without the knowledge of the other Trustees), then he should have sued his Mother at the time.
+The solicitors argue that they never acted for Prof. Gosden and at no stage agreed to advise him.
+Further, they say that if his mother had breached her duties as a Trustee (by selling the Property without the knowledge of the other Trustees), then he should have sued his mother.

 It would seem that this story is making the headlines due to the amount of money involved and the salacious aspects, including the much younger civil partner of the deceased, and the high-ranking academic status’ of the individuals involved (Jean had an extraordinary life and a glittering career in medicine, whilst Prof. Gosden is one of the UK’s top archaeologists).
 However, the nature, terms and consequences of “Estate Protection Schemes” and “Home Protection Trusts” will be at the forefront of this dispute and the outcome may determine their popularity in years to come.